Wilhelm Ohnesorge: World War II and the German atomic bomb programme

-Wilhelm Ohnesorge fled Berlin on 10 April 1945 and according to one source, travelled to the vicinity of the Flensburg Government, but was informed by Grand Admiral Dönitz that his services were not required and was advised to surrender to Allied forces.
-Ohnesorge was subsequently captured by Allied forces, and in May 1945, he was interrogated by the Seventh Army Intelligence Center.
+Ohnesorge fled Berlin on 10 April 1945 and, according to one source, made contact with the Flensburg Government but was informed by Grand Admiral Karl Dönitz that his services were not required, and he was advised to surrender to the Allied forces.

+According to one contemporary newspaper report, Ohnesorge was captured by the U.S. Seventh Army, reportedly in Bad Gastein, Austria, alongside the Japanese ambassador Hiroshi Ōshima and two hundred German ministerial personnel.
+Regardless, in May 1945, he was subsequently interrogated by the Seventh Army Intelligence Center.
 Although contemporary intelligence reports highlighted his deep involvement with the Nazi regime, by June 1945, U.S. military intelligence had reassessed him as a "better type of German official", claiming he had attempted to resist Nazi influence within the Reichspost.